 You can imagine him agonizing over the wording.
 As commentary, it was carefully public.
 As a poem, though, it’s offered in faith, intimately.
 In the preceding piece, he describes the seconds before MPR contacted him: on vacation, on a ferry to Alcatraz, where a Belgian mother tightly embraces her sea-sick son, not alerting anyone to the mess he’s made on deck.

 Klecko names poet Charles Bukowski as his mentor, and it’s not surprising: The Los Angeles rabble-whisperer liked to cast a bare light on life’s grimy, often pathetic details.

 Like him, Klecko spares us the wordplay.
 Also like him, Klecko is a white male who knew shady characters growing up.
-Hitman introduces us to gangster-guarded temptations.
+Hitman introduces us to gangster-guarded temptations, brought in by his stepdad.
 He remarks on sad bar dwellers, who might quip, about dying alone, “Not every funeral needs an audience.”
 Or who, staggering out to a concrete stoop, swollen-faced, “[provide] a narrative meant for everyone,/or nobody,” and barter a menthol cigarette for one of his blueberry muffins.

 Even though Klecko came of age amid rough machismo, he picked the whisk over the wrench.
 That started with some apple crisp he made in a mandatory home-economics class at Carl Sandburg Junior High in Golden Valley.

 “[My home-ec teachers] realized that I was on the fringe,” he says.
 “Those women loved me and nurtured me like no one else.”

 (Still, when his grandfather discovers his Wilton’s Course in Flowers and Cake Design textbook, in “My First Tool Box”: “What I would have given/To find an ample place to hide.”)